coldworld22/Skillbridge/docs/subscription-plan-style.md

 # Subscription Plan Style Configuration

-Subscription plans have two optional fields that control how they appear on the website pricing page:
+Subscription plans have optional fields that control how they appear on the website pricing page:

 - **color** – background color of the plan card.
-- **style** – additional CSS/Tailwind classes applied to the card.
+- **style** – JSON string with additional visual settings:
+  - `textColor` – text color for the card contents.
+  - `gradientStart`/`gradientEnd` – optional gradient background.
+  - `buttonColor` – subscription button background color.
+  - `buttonTextColor` – subscription button text color.

 Administrators can set these values when creating or editing a plan from `/dashboard/admin/plans`.
 The `SubscriptionPlans` component automatically